javert-galicia/sample_calculator_flutter/README.md

 # Sample Calculator with flutter

 The calculator is an indispensable tool in the strenuous calculations that we have in daily life.
-For this reason, this project was created with the simplest and most dynamic conceptualization that the Flutter framework can provide.
+For this reason, this project was created with the simplest and most dynamic conceptualization with just Flutter framework can provide.
 Simple code, simple installation.

 ## Features (v1.0):